roadleft/roadleft-scheduler/README.md

 ![Interval](docs/screenshots/interval.png)

-#  thinks
+# Thinks
-this is use example for clock, you can inspired for other cases.
+This is use example for clock, you can inspired for other cases.